Aerial view of the city of Segovia

 Be sure not to miss one of Segovia's other attractions: its cuisine.
 Restaurants and bars offer delicacies such as the broad-bean dish known as judiones,the local punch called ponche segoviano and the province's most famous dish of all, roast suckling pig.
 Enjoy this destination that attracts thousands of visitors every year.

-This trip goes round one of the most beautiful ...(+詳細)
+Join this guided tour one of the most representatives ...(+詳細)